AaronMorelli/SQLServerTraceFlags/README.md

 *Disclaimer:* The majority of these flags are undocumented by Microsoft, and therefore unsupported.
 The author has experimented with only a handful of these flags and cannot vouch for complete accuracy in the descriptions provided, nor has authority to do so.
 The author assumes no responsibility for any negative (or positive!) consequences arising from the use or misuse of these trace flags in any production or non-production environment.
 Use at your own risk.

-*Official Trace Flag Documentation from Microsoft:*
+*Official Trace Flag Documentation from Microsoft:* (Currently no distinction made betweeen a "2014" version of the page or a "2016" version)
 [Current](http://technet.microsoft.com/en-us/library/ms188396.aspx)
 | [2012](http://technet.microsoft.com/en-us/library/ms188396(v=sql.110).aspx)
 | [2008 R2](http://technet.microsoft.com/en-us/library/ms188396(v=sql.105).aspx)